 When it comes to Male Pattern Hair Loss Treatment you should treat this the same as you would carrying any other form of medication.
 Whilst it is generally fine to carry the finasteride 1mg tablets in your hand luggage, you should ensure they are in the original packaging, including the box.
 This is particularly important for prescription medications.

 In order to carry high strength minoxidil in your hand luggage you will need to ensure it fits within the airline’s carry-on liquids allowance.
-This applies regardless of whether the solution you use is a foam, liquid or cream.
+This applies regardless of what type of solution you use, given liquid guidelines also apply to foams, creams and gels.

 As at 3rd September 2018, in the UK and European Union airlines require each liquid you carry to be in its own container of no more than 100ml (3.4 ounces) and you may carry up to a total of one litre (approximately one quart).
 These must be carried in a single, transparent, re-sealable plastic bag of up to 20cm x 20cm (8in x 8in) which are providede at most airports.
 You may be required to open the liquids during security screening.

 It is worth noting that airlines will not allow liquids to be taken on board in containers larger than the limit, even if the actual contents are on or under this allowance.
 For example, you cannot take a 250ml bottle of shampoo on board, even if it only contains 90ml of shampoo, it must be decanted into a bottle or container that has a maximum volume of 100ml.